What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 What are the major threats to biodiversity?

-Pollution causes biodiversity loss in many places
+Pollution causes biodiversity loss

 Much of our water is polluted.
 Over 80 percent of India’s water is severely polluted [8].
 Over 40 percent of lakes and rivers in the United States are too polluted to fish or swim in [9].
 The biggest source of water pollution is from industrial and agricultural waste and inadequately treated human waste.